Iraq and weapons of mass destruction: Coalition expanded intelligence

 In the buildup to the 2003 war, The New York Times published a number of stories claiming to prove that Iraq possessed WMD.
 One story in particular, written by Judith Miller, helped persuade the American public that Iraq had WMD: in September 2002 she wrote about an intercepted shipment of aluminum tubes which the NYT said were to be used to develop nuclear material.
 It is now generally understood that they were not intended (or well suited) for that purpose but rather for artillery rockets.
 The story was followed up with television appearances by Colin Powell, Donald Rumsfeld and Condoleezza Rice all pointing to the story as part of the basis for taking military action against Iraq.
 Miller's sources were introduced to her by Ahmed Chalabi, an Iraqi exile favorable to a U.S. invasion of Iraq.
 Miller is also listed as a speaker for The Middle East Forum, an organization which openly declared support for an invasion.
-In May 2004 the New York Times published an editorial which stated that its journalism in the buildup to war had sometimes been lax.
+In May 2004 The New York Times published an editorial which stated that its journalism in the buildup to war had sometimes been lax.
 It appears that in the cases where Iraqi exiles were used for the stories about WMD were either ignorant as to the real status of Iraq's WMD or lied to journalists to achieve their own ends.

 Despite the intelligence lapse, Bush stood by his decision to invade Iraq, stating:

 But what wasn't wrong was Saddam Hussein had invaded a country, he had used weapons of mass destruction, he had the capability of making weapons of mass destruction, he was firing at our pilots.
 He was a state sponsor of terror.
 Removing Saddam Hussein was the right thing for world peace and the security of our country.

 In a speech before the World Affairs Council of Charlotte, NC, on April 7, 2006, President Bush stated that he "fully understood that the intelligence was wrong, and [he was] just as disappointed as everybody else" when U.S. troops failed to find weapons of mass destruction in Iraq.

 Intelligence shortly before the 2003 invasion of Iraq was heavily used as support arguments in favor of military intervention, with the October 2002 C.I.A. report on Iraqi WMD considered to be the most reliable one available at that time.

+In June and September 2002, the British secret intelligence service (SIS) had intelligence from two independent sources that Iraq had expressed an interest in buying uranium from Niger.